gabby06-del/stardew-season-quiz/README.md

 - [ ] UI redesign in Figma
 - [ ] Pixel art sprites for villagers
 - [ ] Shareable URL with result encoded
-- [ ] More questions for better accuracy

 ---